Sharing all the tips & tricks for how to lay an Amazing DIY brick patio over dirt using reclaimed bricks on a budget!

 *this post contains affiliate links for more information check out our disclosure page here*

-After taking down the deck at the start of this project we were so excited to find the original brick patio still here that there was no question that we wanted to bring the brick back.
+After taking down the deck at the start of this project we were SUPER excited to find the original brick patio still here that there was no question that we wanted to bring the old brick back.

 I am still completely perplexed as to why someone would cover a brick patio to begin with but it became clear as we were pulling up the old bricks that they were never laid properly to begin with.

-There was no layer of rock or crushed stone under the bricks only a layer of sand which is why the patio was so uneven and weed filled when we moved in.
+There was no layer of rock or crushed stone under the bricks only a layer of sand which is why the patio was so uneven & weed filled when we moved in.

 We had a truck load of grit (or crushed stone), dumped in our driveway.

 With the kids help we brought back wheel barrel after wheel barrel after wheel barrel of grit back to our patio until we had a few inches of crushed stone.